pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 Maybe you can draw on top of your GV description, and circle the parts (in a different color) that you think might be part of your MVP.

+The big question to keep in mind is:

+> How can we make "this" possible for the user with less complexity, less code, less time

+Here "this" is the goal/need/desire.